hifreedo/up9rade/_posts/2018-07-29-neural-network-L1L2-grade-4.md

 title: Neural Network [grade 4]
 ---

-# Neural Network L1 and L2
+# Neural Network with L1 and L2

 ## grade 4: regularization L1 and L2